 Start out by rinsing your chickpeas and then adding them to the blender.
 You will also put in your garlic at this time.
-You want to add just a small amount of water.
-This will help to make the chickpeas blend smoother.
-Blend them until they are fully ground and it is not too lumpy.
+You may add just a small amount of water.
+This will help in making the chickpeas blend smoother.
+Blend them until they are fully ground and not too lumpy.

-Next you will put this mixture into a mixing bowl.
-Before you add in the tahini, make sure you mix it really well as the oil and ground sesame paste will separate.
+Next, put this mixture into a mixing bowl.
+Before you add in the tahini, make sure you mix it really well as the oil and ground sesame paste separate.

 Finish by adding in your seasonings and mix again.
 Make sure you refrigerate the hummus after making it.

 You can play with the flavors of the hummus.
 Take the time to find out how much seasoning you like in the hummus.
-With time you will even find that you can change the flavor by blending in other vegetables, such as spinach, artichoke, roasted red peppers and other ingredients.
+With time, you could even find out that you can change the flavor by blending in other vegetables, such as spinach, artichoke, roasted red peppers, and other ingredients.
 However, you should still use sea salt.
-This has 90 nutrients in it compared to table salt which only has 2.
+This has 90 nutrients in it compared to the table salt which only has 2.

-If you are having trouble finding tahini, look in the ethnic section of the store with the middle eastern cuisine.
+If you are having trouble finding tahini, look at the ethnic section of the store with the Middle Eastern cuisine.
 This is simply ground sesame in sesame oil.
-The texture and smell is similar to peanut butter though it will separate easily.
+The texture and smell is similar to peanut butter though it separates easily.